 Once you remove all roofing materials you want to make sure all building and roofing components are in good shape.
 You want to make sure that the wood decking is solid and that all nails can firmly fasten the shingle to the wood deck underneath.
 Once you know your decking is in great shape you can then go on to installing all the following roofing accessories.

 Now it’s time for all the fun to begin with installing all the roofing accessories and materials.
-The first accessory that you may want to install is drip edge.
+The first accessory that you may want to install is a drip edge.
 It is not always necessary, but it is highly recommended, especially if you have active squirrels or raccoons in your area.
-Whether you’re aware of it or not, wildlife try to get into your attic by trying to get in near your roof edges in between the fascia and starter shingles.
+Whether you’re aware of it or not, wildlife tries to get into your attic by trying to get in near your roof edges in between the fascia and starter shingles.

 When it comes to roof underlayment.
 We usually start with an ice-and-water protector for the first three to six feet of your roof.
 This product is especially important to be installed on your roof especially in the colder climates to prevent any potential ice-damming and any wind-driven rain.

 The following component to be installed is the starter strip.
-The great thing about the starter strip is that it has a sealant strip bond at the bottom edges so that it may adhere to first course of shingles.
+The great thing about the starter strip is that it has a sealant strip bond at the bottom edges so that it may adhere to the first course of shingles.
 This is important because it protects your first row of shingles at the rakes and eaves from wind uplift at the edges of your roof.

 Yes, there are a lot of accessories and components that go into your roofing system.
 It is a lot of work, however, at the end of the day you will have a premium roofing system and a premium roofing warranty.
 Here you go!
 This is how you install a premium asphalt shingle roofing system in 2021!
 A lot of things have changed and some things are still the same.
 We hope that this information was helpful to you and that you and your roofing contractor are staying safe!